richardlikeswasabi/multivariate-time-series-prediction/README.md

 # multivariate-time-series-prediction
-Multivariate time series prediction, predicting load given certain inputs.
+Multivariate time series prediction, predicting load given environmental inputs such as humidity, temperature & etc.

 Uses a SimpleRNN using the tensorflow keras API.